opencord/onos-service/docs/README.md

     - `url`.
 URL at which the application is available, if it needs to be downloaded.
     - `version`.
 Version of the app.

-In addtion to the above models, this service uses `ServiceAttributes` and `ServiceInstanceAttributes` to hold additional configuration details for the ONOSService and ONOSApp models.
+In addition to the above models, this service uses `ServiceAttributes` and `ServiceInstanceAttributes` to hold additional configuration details for the ONOSService and ONOSApp models.

 For more information about the models, please refer to the [xproto](https://github.com/opencord/onos-service/blob/master/xos/synchronizer/models/onos.xproto) definition

-### Example TOSCA
+## Example TOSCA

 The following TOSCA recipe is a subset of a recipe taken from the seba-services profile that configures ONOS services as for the 6.1 release of CORD.
 For the complete recipe, please see the SEBA profile.